Banner showing base of Eiffel tower

 Log files

 All log files are put in a sub directory logs of the current working directory.
-If you are making your application loggable using EL_SUB_APPLICATION then these log files are automatically deleted when the application exits.
+If you are making your application loggable using EL_APPLICATION then these log files are automatically deleted when the application exits.
 If you want a chance to inspect the log files in an editor before they disappear there are a number of ways to do this:

 Use the command line switch -keep_logs.
 The log files will not be deleted and will not be overwritten during subsequent application runs.
 It is recommended to delete them manually.